riyamehta18/theinvivogroup.github.io/_projects/2023-10-01-public-policy.md

 - Contributing significantly to the goal of creating a net-zero carbon economy

 Hodgson, A., Alper, J., Maxon, M.E.
 2022.
 The U.S. Bioeconomy: Charting a Course for a Resilient and Competitive Future.
 New York, New York: Schmidt Futures. https://doi.org/10.55879/d2hrs7zwc

- The report may be downloaded at the top of this page.